tiago-peres/my-first-axum-api/README.md

 cd my-first-rust-api
 ```

-### 2. Start the Services with Docker Compose
+### 2. Build and Start All Services

-Use Docker Compose to build and start the services:
+Now, build and start all services using Docker Compose:

 ```sh
 docker-compose up --build